AdmiringWorm/chocolatey-packages/extensions/wormie-visualstudio.extension/ReadMe.md

-﻿# worm-visualstudio.extension
+﻿# wormie-visualstudio.extension

 This package contains modules that extends Chocolatey with the ability to manage Visual Studio Extensions for Visual Studio 2017 and above.
 These functions may be used in Chocolatey install/uninstall scripts by declaring this package as a dependency in your package's nuspec file.

 ## Installation

-Install via chocolatey: `choco install worm-visualstudio.extension`
+Install via chocolatey: `choco install wormie-visualstudio.extension`

 The module is usually automatically installed as a dependency.